 Type of Activities

-The specific activities you plan to do have the biggest impact on your premium.
-Lower-risk activities like snorkelling and zip-lining cost less to insure than high-risk activities like skydiving, paragliding, or mountaineering.
-Some extreme activities (BASE jumping, wingsuit flying) may be uninsurable.
+The activities you plan to do have the single biggest impact on your premium.
+Lower-risk pursuits like snorkelling and zip-lining are cheaper to insure than skydiving, paragliding, or mountaineering.
+Some extreme activities such as BASE jumping and wingsuit flying may be uninsurable.

 🌏